Swimming and Water Safety

 At least one supervisor must hold current qualifications in one of the following: AUSTSWIM Teacher of Swimming and Water Safety Certificate, RLSSA Bronze Medallion, Swimming Teacher Rescue Award, SLSA Patrol Bronze Medallion or SLSA Surf Rescue Certificate.

-Weekly/intensive training and instruction providing for the teaching of life saving and advanced swimming.
+Weekly/intensive training and instruction providing for the teaching of life saving and competitive swimming.

 Group size will depend on a number of factors.
 As a guide, a 1:15 ratio for life saving classes is recommended for swimmers able to swim 25 metres or more confidently using a recognised stoke.